 Lab work will involve data collection using traditional data collection methods, sensor collection, video analysis, and/or simulation based material.
-While many sample labs will be listed here, only those denoted with a $\uparrow \sim$ will be required.
+While many sample labs will be listed here, only those denoted with a 2 will be required.

 - Energy Video Analysis

 - Conservation of Mechanical Energy

 - Marble Launcher

-- Energy Skate Park Lab: pHet Qualitative Analysis

 Classwork will involve questioning techniques utilizing a variety of strategies.
 Student learning will be monitored using responder systems, whiteboard responses, and student polling.
 The usage of Concept Builders will be used for students and instructors to gauge student performance on conceptual tasks.
-Students will be provided with practice assignments which will be modified over time to help work with conceptual examples.
+Students will be provided with practice assignments, which will be modified over time to help work with conceptual examples.
 Other materials that can be used include, but are not limited to:

-- Pivot Interactives
+Pivot Interactives

 - Desmos Graphing Activities

 - Physics Interactives

 - Physics Aviary Tasks

 - PhET Simulations